-- or send 1 paper copy to: Wageningen University & Research - Library, Acquisitions Department, PO Box 911, 6700 HA Wageningen
+- send a CD/DVD to Wageningen University & Research Library, Acquisitions Department, PO Box 9100, 6700 HA Wageningen

 3. Arrange an embargo if needed

 Most scientific journals use plagiarism-detection software on new submissions.
 If your PhD thesis is publicly available through WUR Library, this software will flag your thesis as potentially plagiarised.
 Most journal publishers do allow you to publish part(s) of your thesis as articles, even when the thesis is publicly available.
 Make sure you mention in your cover letter to the journal that your manuscript is part of a publicly defended PhD thesis.

 If you expect problems with journal plagiarism checks, the Library can put an embargo period on your PhD thesis.
 During the embargo period, your thesis will not be visible online and will not appear in plagiarism-detection software.
 The embargo will last for 1 year.
 One month before the embargo period expires, we will email you or your supervisor to ask if you want to extend the embargo.
 If you do not extend the embargo, or if you or your supervisor do not reply to the email within a month, the embargo will be lifted and your PhD thesis will become publicly available through Wageningen University & Research PhD theses.
 You can send an email to email@example.com to have an embargo placed on your thesis.